Azure/azure-cli/scripts/releaser/README.md

 `DOCKER_USERNAME` - The Docker username that has push permissions to the above Docker repo.
 `DOCKER_PASSWORD` - The Docker password for the user.

+`MS_REPO_URL` - The repository URL to publish .deb/.rpm packages.
+`MS_REPO_USERNAME` - The repository username to publish .deb/.rpm packages.
+`MS_REPO_PASSWORD` - The user password to publish the .deb/.rpm package.

 `DEBIAN_REPO_ID` - The repository ID to publish the .deb package.
-`DEBIAN_REPO_URL` - The repository URL to publish the .deb package.
-`DEBIAN_REPO_USERNAME` - The repository username to publish the .deb package.
+`YUM_REPO_ID` - The repository ID to publish the .rpm package.
-`DEBIAN_REPO_PASSWORD` - The user password to publish the .deb package.